 IMPORTANCE OF THE SUBJECT

-The textile and apparel industry is a thick textbook study far beyond fiber, yarn, fabric and clothing.
-It is THE industry that triggered the first Industrial Revolution, among those sectors that embraced globalization early and still plays a critical role in the global economy with cross-cutting economic, social and political influences in the 21st century.
+The textile and apparel industry is a thick textbook study far beyond fiber, yarn, fabric, and clothing.
+It is THE industry that triggered the first Industrial Revolution, among those sectors that embraced globalization early and still play a critical role in the global economy with cross-cutting economic, social, and political influences in the 21st century.
 Some key facts about this sector today:

-- Textiles and apparel remains one of the world’s largest and economically most influential industries in the 21st century.
-Globally, the market value of textiles, apparel and apparel retailing totaled $2,000 billion annually.
-In the United States, sales of apparel and accessories contributed $255 billion to the U.S. economy in 2015.
+Textiles and apparel remain among the world’s largest and most economically influential industries in the 21st century.
+Globally, the market value of textiles, apparel, and apparel retailing totaled $2,000 billion annually.
+In the United States, clothing and accessories sales contributed nearly $300 billion to the U.S. economy in 2021.

-- The textile and apparel industry plays a unique critical role in creating jobs, promoting economic development, enhancing human development and reducing poverty.
-Globally, over 120 Million people remain directly employed in the textile and apparel industries today, a good proportion of whom are females living in poor rural areas.
-Particularly, for most developing countries, the textile and apparel sector accounts for 60%–90% of their total merchandise exports and provides one of the very few opportunities for these countries to participate in globalization.
+The textile and apparel industry, mainly through international trade and sourcing, plays a uniquely critical role in creating jobs, promoting economic development, enhancing human development, and reducing poverty.
+Globally, over 120 Million people remain directly employed in the textile and apparel industries today, and a good proportion of them are females living in poor rural areas.
+Notably, for most developing countries, the textile and apparel sector accounts for 60%–90% of their total merchandise exports and provides one of the very few opportunities for these countries to participate in globalization.

-- The textile and apparel industry remains strong presence in the United States in the 21st century, although the industry has been critically different from the past because of globalization and advancement of technologies.
-Across the supply chain, the U.S. textile and apparel industry directly employs more than 4 million people, who undertake positions ranging from textile mill workers, warehousing, sourcing managers, wholesalers, retail floor associates, merchandisers, buyers, technical designers, and marketing professionals, just to name a few.
-According to the World Trade Organization, the United States is still the fourth largest textile exporter in the world.
-The U.S. textile and apparel exports in 2015 totaled nearly $23.7 billion dollars which destined more than 50 countries around the world.
+The textile and apparel industry remains a strong presence in the United States in the 21st century.
+However, the sector has been critically different from the past because of globalization and technological advancement.
+Across the supply chain, the U.S. textile and apparel industry directly employs more than 1.3 million people, ranging from textile mill workers, sourcing managers, compliance specialists, retail floor associates, merchandisers, buyers, and marketing professionals, to name a few.
+The World Trade Organization ranked the United States as the world’s fifth-largest textile exporter.
+The U.S. textile and apparel exports in 2021 totaled $22.6 billion, destined for more than 50 countries worldwide.
 U.S. branded apparel also can be found in almost every corner of the world marketplace.